sod2003/portfolio/README.md

   * Script: xmlparsing.py - Load and parse XML in memory

 * __sockets__
-Using the Python socket library
+Using the Python socket library to establish mock server and client communications.

 * __std-lib__
 A folder showcasing the use of modules within the Python standard library.